-Phase 2 - Secondary Documents: Please complete as soon as possible after primary documents have been submitted
+Phase 2 - Secondary Documents: Please complete as soon as possible after primary documents have been submitted and you receive your SIUE ID

 - Find out more about housing options at SIUE here.